PythonUnited/djinn_auth/README.md

 'forbiddens'.
 Please note that this only disallows global _roles_, not direct permissions on the user or it's groups itself.

+If you need to add some sort of hierarchy, you may do so using the `acquire_from` attribute on your instance, that must return a list of instances it wishes to obtain roles/permissions from.

 Installation
 ------------